thesofproject/sof-docs/developer_guides/testbench/debug_in_testbench.rst

 ********

 Valgrind is a C library run-time that does extensive checks for memory access.
-It finds and reports issues those normally do not necessarily segfault the testbench.
-Components with violations would in firmware remain running but cause random instability and failures.
+It finds and reports issues that normally do not segfault the testbench.
+Components with violations would keep running in the firmware but would cause random instability and failures.

 Using Valgrind is simple.
-The previously used command line for testbench run is passed as argument to valgrind command.
+The previously used command line for testbench run is passed as an argument to the valgrind command:

 .. code-block:: bash